andrew/ultimate-awesome/README.md

 - [awesome-game-essays](https://github.com/filfreire/awesome-game-essays) - Thoughtful and noteworthy links to awesome videogame "essay" kind of content .🎮.
 - [free-cpp-resources](https://github.com/getvmio/free-cpp-resources) - C++ Free Resources | This repo collects 52 of free resources for C++. 🚀 Elevate your C++ skills with our C++ Mastery repository!
 Packed with extensive free resources and featuring an interactive online Playground, this is your one-stop-shop for mastering the intricacies of C++.
 Perfect for beginn.
 - [awesome-frontend-learning-resource](https://github.com/Jacky-Summer/awesome-frontend-learning-resource) - 📒 收集整理前端优质文章、学习工具与网站、优质信息源推荐，持续更新.
-- [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
 - [awesome-experimental-standards-deep-learning](https://github.com/kaleidophon/awesome-experimental-standards-deep-learning) - Repository collecting resources and best practices to improve experimental rigour in deep learning research.
 - [awesome-ipfs-cn](https://github.com/kenwoodjw/awesome-ipfs-cn) - Awesome-ipfs中文版.
 - [Awesome-Diffusion-based-SLAM](https://github.com/KwanWaiPang/Awesome-Diffusion-based-SLAM) - Paper Survey for Diffusion-based SLAM.